Employment Spotlight: Singapore Labor Law Highlights

 - What payroll tax and reporting requirements apply to your company?

-- Singapore tends to be employee favorable when it comes to terminations, and it is good to understand potential liabilities associated with employee terminations.
+- Singapore tends to be employee favorable when it comes to terminations, and it is good to understand the potential liabilities associated with employee terminations.

 How to Obtain a Work Permit for Foreign Employees in Singapore